Is There Stamp Duty On Commercial Property?

 • SDLT that are late up to 12 months would be charged with 10% of the SDLT amount (maximum of £300 penalty)

-• If your SDLT is late from 12 to 24 months, you would be charged 20% of the SDLT amount
+• If your SDLT is late from 12 to 24 months, you will be charged 20% of the SDLT amount

 • If it exceeds more than 24 months, then you have to pay 30% of the SDLT amount